Skip to content

 Can I contribute to an HSA if I use Direct Primary Care?

-Short answer: Yes, starting in 2026, certain qualifying Direct Primary Care arrangements do not disqualify you from contributing to an HSA, as long as you otherwise meet HSA eligibility rules.
+Yes.
+Beginning in 2026, a qualifying Direct Primary Care arrangement no longer disqualifies you from contributing to an HSA, and DPC fees within the monthly limits are themselves HSA-eligible expenses, as long as you otherwise meet HSA eligibility rules.

 Can I contribute to an HSA if I use VA benefits?